sansong089/confluence-mcp-server/README.md

 > **Note**: Use your Atlassian account email as username and an API token as password.
 You can create an API token from your Atlassian account settings.

+## Disclaimer

+**Important Warning**: This project implements a simple solution with no complex permission restrictions, designed for easy installation.
+Any modification or deletion operations provided by this tool should NOT be used for automatic approval by AI assistants.
+Manual review and approval are required for all write operations to ensure data safety and prevent unintended changes.

 ## Usage

 ### Starting the Server